 “I think our country and community depends on the youth,” Flaxman said.

-TurboVote will make its first appearance at MDC on April 11 at all eight campuses during their respective activity fair, as well as on advertisements and posters around the school, and e-blasts that will be sent to each student’s MDC e-mail account.
+TurboVote will make its first appearance at MDC on April 11 at all seven campuses during their respective activity fair, as well as on advertisements and posters around the school, and e-blasts that will be sent to each student’s MDC e-mail account.

 InterAmerican Campus’ Dean of Students Lourdes Perez assures those strategies are something students will respond well to.